Tanker hit in Gulf attacks heads to port

 Jean-Michel CORNU, AFP

 "It's not going to be closed, it's not going to be closed for long and they know it.
-They've been told in very strong terms," Trump said.
+They've been told in very strong terms," he said.

 burs-gw/par